Red-Eared Slider: The Remarkable Journey of a Turtle

-It’s important to note that Red-eared Sliders are not native to Arkansas and are considered an invasive species in many areas.
+These turtles are known for their remarkable adaptability, allowing them to survive in a variety of freshwater and terrestrial habitats.
+However, it’s important to remember that Red-eared Sliders are not native to Arkansas and are classified as an invasive species in many areas.

 Camera Settings For First Photo